Asashou/notes/13_clustering/13_clustering.md

 - DBSCAN = "Density-based spatial clustering of applications with noise"
 - density-based instead of just distance based
 - does better than k-means for elongated clusters
-- figures out the number of clusters automatically!
+- figures out the number of clusters automatically, but it has two other parameters that have to be tweaked
 - doesn't require that every point be assigned to a cluster - allows for outliers

 - *DBSCAN demo and exercises*